TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/InstallTool/Index.rst

 file into the directory "typo3conf".
 You usually need write access to this directory on a server level (for example via SSH, FTP, etc.) or you can create this file as a backend user with administrator privileges.
-TYPO3 versions prior 4.6.0 offer this function in the "User Settings", and since TYPO3 version 4.6.0 administrators can unlock the Install Tool when accessing the module in the backend.
+TYPO3 CMS versions prior 4.6.0 offer this function in the "User Settings", and since TYPO3 CMS version 4.6.0 administrators can unlock the Install Tool when accessing the module in the backend.

 .. figure:: ../../Images/enable-install-tool-001.png